009MHz/lab_wright/README.md

 # Directory Structure:
 - `resources`: store the required assets from each test execution
-  - `/PERSONA`: store any assets, locators / credentials for each account type
+  - `/persona`: store any assets, locators / credentials for each account type
-  - `/LANDING`: store any assets/locators related to the main landing page testfile (https://www.karirlab.co/job)
+  - `/landing`: store any assets/locators related to the main landing page testfile (https://www.karirlab.co/job)
-  - `/JOB`: store any assets/locators related to the main landing page testfile (https://www.karirlab.co/job)
+  - `/job`: store any assets/locators related to the main landing page testfile (https://www.karirlab.co/job)
-  - `/RESUME_BUILDER`: store any assets/locators related to the main landing page testfile (https://www.karirlab.co/resume-builder)
+  - `/resume_builder`: store any assets/locators related to the main landing page testfile (https://www.karirlab.co/resume-builder)

 - `tests`: store the created test scripts that will be collected into each feature/page directory:
-  - `tests/LANDING`: store any test cases related to the main landing page
+  - `tests/landing`: store any test cases related to the main landing page
-  - `tests/JOB`: store any test cases related to the JOB page
+  - `tests/job`: store any test cases related to the JOB page
-  - `tests/RESUME_BUILDER`: store any test cases related to the resume builder feature
+  - `tests/resume_builder`: store any test cases related to the resume builder feature

 # Git Pattern
 ### Branch Naming:
-- `master`: main source branch
+- `main`: main source branch
-  - `beta`: in development branch, unpublished to *Production/master* <br>
+- `beta`: in development branch, unpublished to *Production/main* <br>
 => `beta__{page/feature_name}` => `beta__resume_builder`

 ### Commit pattern:
 -  `{PARENT_JOB}-{subTaskName}-{subTaskName}: Action Name` <br>